austvik/ntnu_queue_workshop/docs/structured_content.md

 - *message_num* for numbering the message
 - *timestamp* for when the message was added to the queue

-Then place *3* messages on the queue for each invokation of the program
+Then place *3* messages on the queue for each invocation of the program

 Hint: